 10. Perform Live

 Performing live can be one of the most rewarding yet challenging parts of being a musician.
 It pushes you out of your comfort zone, builds your confidence, and sharpens your ability to play under pressure.
-Live performance provides invaluable experience in connecting with an audience, reacting to unexpected situations, and developing stage presence—all of which are crucial for personal and professional growth.
+Live performance provides invaluable experience in connecting with an audience, reacting to unexpected situations, and developing stage presence—including effective facial expressions that convey emotion and enhance your delivery.
+These experiences are essential steppingstones on your journey to becoming a master musician, both technically and expressively.

 Beginner-friendly performance ideas: Start small by playing at local community events, open mic nights, or even small gatherings of friends and family.
 These low-pressure settings will allow you to get familiar with playing for others while receiving feedback in a supportive environment.
 Another great option is joining a local band or ensemble.
 Sharing the stage with others not only reduces nerves but also helps you learn how to collaborate in a group setting.
 If in-person performance feels intimidating, consider online streaming platforms like Twitch or YouTube Live, where you can play for a virtual audience from the comfort of your home.